MrClodd/MrClodd/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

+- 👨‍ I’m currently working as **Quality Assurance**
-- 🌱 I’m currently learning **Data Analyst**
+- 🌱 I’m currently learning abaout **Data Analyst**
-- 👯 I’m looking to collaborate on
 - 🤝 I’m looking for help with
-- 💬 Ask me about
+- 💬 Ask me about software automation and in the world of testing mostly
-- 👨‍💻 All of my projects are available at
-- 📝 I regularly write articles on
-- 📄 Know about my experiences
+- 👨‍💻 I worked in the backend with: Java, Python and in the fronted: Cypress, Postman
+- 📫 How to reach me **claudiualex02@gmail.com**

 **I can:**